alex-karpenko/git-events-runner/ROADMAP.md

 - images: publish images to docker hub
 - images: update default action-worker image to use the latest Ubuntu LTS version
+- chart/cli: Make new subcommand to dump out default config and verify it in the chart as part of CI